Padlock and banking icons above a man using a laptop, representing supplier failure insurance

 • What It Protects: The insolvency of your suppliers (hotels, car hire, etc).

-• Who It Reimburses: Your business (to cover rebooking/refunds).
+• Who It Reimburses: Your business (to cover rebooking and refunds).

-• Why Tour Operators and Travel Agencies Need It: Protects your cash flow and PTR liability.
+• Why Tour Operators and Travel Agencies Need It: It protects your cash flow and ensures Package Travel Regulations liability.

 Financial Failure Insurance (FFI)